Crude Oil and Natural Gas (MCONG)

 Data release - August 13, 2018

 This monthly survey utilizes administrative data provided by federal, provincial and territorial authorities responsible for the regulation of crude oil and natural gas production for the provinces and territories within their respective jurisdictions.
 Data are compiled on crude oil and natural gas production, net withdrawals, imports and exports, domestic deliveries, inventory change for Canada and the provinces and territories.

 The data are required for integration into the input-output sector of the Canadian System of National Accounts.
 Data are also made available under the authority of the Statistics Act to other federal departments and provincial authorities through data sharing agreements subject to embodied principles of data confidentiality.
 Data are also intended for use by survey respondents, industry associations, industry analysts and general public to assess supply trends.

 Collection period: Data collection is conducted on a monthly basis - 1 to 15 days following the end of the survey reference month.

 - Energy consumption and disposition

 Data sources and methodology

-The survey accounts for all crude oil and natural gas production, conventional or non-conventional, offshore or on land, in Canada classified under the North American Industry Classification System (NAICS) to sub-sector 211 Oil and Gas Extraction.
+The survey accounts for all crude oil and natural gas production, crude oil extraction (except oil sands) or oil sands extraction, offshore or on land, in Canada classified under the North American Industry Classification System (NAICS) to sub-sector 211 Oil and Gas Extraction.
 This sub-sector is comprised of establishments primarily engaged in the exploration for, and/or production of crude oil or natural gas.